The Wreath Tag.

 march through the heritage gateway.

-This solid 1930s structure features Art Deco brickwork and has been retained for
+This solid 1930s structure features Art Deco brickwork and has been

-its heritage value, although it has long since been
+retained for its heritage value, although it

-original purpose, due to the enormous expansion of Richmond RAAF Base. - It now sits
+original purpose, due to the enormous expansion of Richmond RAAF

-squarely in the middle of the security zone!
+Base. - It now sits squarely in the middle of the security

-The happy group at the historic
+The happy group at the

-Sergeants' Mess.
+historic Sergeants' Mess.

-To round out the day, it was Tom Russell's 98th birthday -
+To round out the day, it was Tom Russell's 98th

-quite a memorable one!
+birthday - quite a memorable one!